 Sign up here for notifications about future programs and application deadlines.

 City government can be one of the most rewarding places to work, but it can also be one of the most challenging environments to pursue and grow your career.
 Among the layers of bureaucracy, it becomes easy to lose sight of your aspirations for making a positive impact on your community.
-But the City Hall Fellows Network believes that a dedicated, sustained local government workforce is key in making an impact.
-We believe in the huge value of connecting mentors and mentees to help prepare and inspire the next generation of civic leaders who can manage the needs of our cities.
+But City Hall Fellows believes that a dedicated, sustained, and talented local government workforce is essential to the future of our cities.
+We believe there is huge value in connecting passionate mentors and mentees to help prepare and inspire the next generation of civil servant leaders.

 What makes the CHF Mentorship Program different?

-Although there are many professional development opportunities, the City Hall Fellows Network brings together years of experience in organizing high caliber groups of young professionals and helping them succeed in city governments through the right combination of inspiration, practical skills, and support from fellow professionals.
-We leverage unique working knowledge in the cities and regions where we have active alumni and friends—knowledgeable, talented, and ambitious professionals that care about making an impact.
+Although there are many professional development opportunities, this program brings together our organization’s years of experience in organizing high caliber groups of developing professionals and helping them succeed in city governments through the right combination of inspiration, practical skills, and support from fellow professionals.
+We leverage unique working knowledge in the cities and regions where we have active alumni and supporters—knowledgeable, talented, and ambitious professionals that care about making an impact.

 Our six-month mentorship program provides opportunities to meet other folks who share your passions and ambitions, learn skills and information to help you excel in your career, and build new professional connections.
 Our program events feature networking opportunities and guest speakers with leadership experience in local government.

 Our Mentorship program is designed for new professionals already active within local government.